vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/066/14_tvaM_no.md

 You—rescue us from this neglect and hunger, from their curse.
 You—because of our brilliant insight, do your best for us with your  help, most able one, as the way-finder.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+citráyā dhiyā́ occurs also in 8d, and the tr. should have been harmonized.

+As in vs. 8, I take the dhī́- to be ours, rather than Indra’s, as Geldner takes it.
 </details>

 <details><summary>+Griffith</summary>